With our ever growing appetite for electrical power, driven by Government’s low carbon strategies it is causing an energy resources gap.

 The opportunities are endless for the HTG, and it’s on our door step

-In larger rivers or tidal estuaries the increased depth and volume of water allows for the use of higher output HTG generating systems.
+In larger rivers or tidal estuaries the increased depth and volume of water allows for the use of the POWR-TRAIN with it’s higher output generating system.

 This natural wealth of kinetic energy offers cost effective and convenient electrical energy for local communities, many having become established close to estuary locations.